Physical unknowables: Provable physical unknowables

-One of the first researchers getting interested in the application of paradoxical self-reference to physics was the philosopher Popper, who published two almost forgotten papers \cite{popper-50i,popper-50ii} discussing, among other issues, Russell's Paradox of Tristram Shandy~\cite{sterne}: In Volume 1, Chapter XIV, Shandy finds that he could publish two volumes of his life every year, covering a time span far smaller than the time it took him to write these volumes.
-This de-synchronization, Shandy concedes, will rather increase than diminish as he advances; and one may thus have serious doubts whether he will ever complete his autobiography.
-This relates to a question of whether there can be a physical computer that can be assured of correctly {\em ``processing information faster than the universe does.''} Wolpert states that~\cite[p.~016128-1]{PhysRevE.65.016128} (see also Ref.~\cite[\S~5]{CalCamSvo-Stef-1995}), {\em ``In a certain sense, the universe is more powerful than any information-processing system constructed within it could be.
-This result can alternatively be viewed as a restriction on the computational power of the universe—--the universe cannot support the existence within it of a computer that can process information as fast as it can.''}
+One of the first researchers to become interested in the application of paradoxical self-reference to physics was the philosopher \citet{popper-50i,popper-50ii} who published two almost forgotten papers discussing, among other issues, Russell's paradox of Tristram Shandy \citep{sterne}: In volume 1, chapter 14, Shandy finds that he could publish two volumes of his life every year, covering a time span far shorter than the time it took him to write these volumes.
+This de-synchronization, Shandy concedes, will rather increase than diminish as he advances; one may thus have serious doubts about whether he will ever complete his autobiography.
+This relates to a question of whether there can be a physical computer that can be assured of correctly {\em processing information faster than the universe does.} \citet[016128-1]{PhysRevE.65.016128} states that [see also \citet[sect.~5]{CalCamSvo-Stef-1995}] {``In a certain sense, the universe is more powerful than any information-processing system constructed within it could be.
+This result can alternatively be viewed as a restriction on the computational power of the universe -- the universe cannot support the existence within it of a computer that can process information as fast as it can.''}